Meta

 If a developer is distributing any of the Llama models or related materials or any product or service that is built on or incorporates the Llama models (including another AI model), that developer must also provide a copy of the applicable Llama Community License Agreement.
 With respect to any product or service that is built on or incorporates the Llama models, the developer must also prominently display “Built with Llama” on a website, user interface, blogpost, about page, or product documentation that is related to that product or service.
 See the FAQ below for examples of what “prominently display” means.

-If a developer uses a Llama 3.1, Llama 3.2, or Llama 3.3 model, such as Llama 3.1-405B, to create or train another AI model, for example by generating a synthetic dataset that is then used to train another AI model, then that developer must include “Llama” at the beginning of such AI model’s name if it is distributed.
+If a developer uses a Llama 3.1, Llama 3.2, Llama 3.3, or Llama 4 model, such as Llama 3.1-405B, to create or train another AI model, for example by generating a synthetic dataset that is then used to train another AI model, then that developer must include “Llama” at the beginning of such AI model’s name if it is distributed.
 This case is different from the case above, where Llama models or materials are being distributed or a product or service is built on or incorporates Llama (a derivative work), since the AI model in this case may not be based on or incorporate Llama.
 Consequently, a statement that the AI model is “Built with Llama” is not required; however, “Llama” should be included at the start of the AI model’s name since a Llama model was used to create, train, fine tune, or otherwise improve the AI model.

 What does Meta mean by “prominently display,” could you provide an example?